 The OUCC and CAC also took issue with NIPSCO's EPC RFP.
 By arguing that NIPSCO "self-selected" a configuration with aeroderivative turbines (Pub.
 Ex.
 2 at 16) and that NIPSCO did not evaluate other configurations, including an all-industrial frame configuration (Pub.
 Ex.
 3 at 7-8), the OUCC asserts that NIPSCO's EPC RFP was too narrow.
 At the same time, CAC witness James (CAC Ex.
-2, § Attachment RJ-2, 3.4) alleged that a lack of detail contributed to the poor response rate to the RFP.
+2, Attachment RJ-2, 3.4) alleged that a lack of detail contributed to the poor response rate to the RFP.
 Although they take opposite positions regarding the RFP, the OUCC and CAC appear to both challenge the aeroderivative turbines because of their cost.
-OUCC witnesses Sanka and Hanks asserted that, from a cost-effectiveness perspective, the operational characteristics of the aeroderivative units dohave not been shown to justify the higher overall expenditure when compared to a configuration comprised of only industrial frame turbines.
+OUCC witnesses Sanka and Hanks asserted that, from a cost-effectiveness perspective, the operational characteristics of the aeroderivative units do not justify the higher overall expenditure when compared to a configuration comprised of only industrial frame turbines.
 CAC witness Sommer recommended denial of the CT Project particularly because of the three aeroderivative turbines and suggested reducing the cost of the Project by replacing the aeroderivative turbines with a second industrial frame machine.

 As we will note later, three of the Five Pillars we are charged with evaluating in the context of a CPCN for new generation are reliability, resiliency, and stability.
-12 We make this point because we must observe that before us is a request for new generation that is specifically designed with load following characteristics to support NIPSCO's evolving generation fleet.
+We make this point because we must observe that before us is a request for new generation that is specifically designed with load following characteristics to support NIPSCO's evolving generation fleet.
 NIPSCO's 2021 IRP Short-Term Action Plan identified a need for a thermal peaking option to mitigate the energy adequacy and flexibility characteristics of the IRP's largely renewable, and therefore intermittent, preferred portfolio.
 NIPSCO conducted further diligence through its Flexible Resource Analysis, which evaluated the risks associated with times of resource unavailability and market purchase exposure.
 Informed by these analyses, in its EPC RFP, NIPSCO sought bids for projects between 370 MW and 450 MW with certain performance criteria including: desired machine sizing, cold start timing, ramp rates, minimum emission compliant loads, emission limits, remote start and operational capabilities, and other reliability capabilities.
-Importantly, this analysis further refined the need by noting that there is a significant growth in the need for faster ramping/quicker starting resources.
-That analysis shows that 150 MW of growth in the need for capacity with a ramp rate of 10 minute by 2030 The .
-Pet.
-Ex.
-7, Conf.
-Att.
-7 D, at 9-10, 61.
-As such, the EPC RFP specification included, among other things, 10minute cold start capability for 150 MW or more and 50 MW/minute minimum ramp rate for at least 150 MW of the Facility's machines.
-Pet.
-Ex.
-5-R at 3-4 and Confidential Attachment 5-R-C. NIPSCO witness Mr. Baacke pointed out that the Engineering Study recognized that smaller industrial frame machines provide similar performance when compared to smaller aeroderivative machines, rendering
+Importantly, this analysis further refined the need by noting that there

 The evidence offered against the aeroderivative units did not come from the witnesses possessing the qualifications we would have expected to raise such challenges to design.
 From the OUCC, it was not Mr. Krieger, an engineer with over 20 years of working experience, who raised issues about the design.
 See Public's Ex.
 4 at 29.
 Instead, the main witness was a person whose education background is in economics and who has no technical experience in generation.
 He was supported by a witness who does have a very recent engineering degree, but who likewise has no technical experience.
 Pet.
 Ex.
-11, at 8 11; Pet.
+11, at 8-11; Pet.
 Ex.
-CX 1, pp. 18 19.
+CX-1, pp. 18-19.
 From the CAC, the witness on configuration was not Mr. James, again another engineer with years of working experience, but their IRP witness.
 This is significant because considerations of reliability, resiliency, and stability require us to consider the relative impacts of other parties' proposals.
 The qualifications of the witnesses who presented alternatives is a factor for the Commission to consider when thoroughly examining these three highly technical pillars.